 Accumulation of fat and loss of skin elasticity in the upper arm is a common problem.
 This part of the body is often not responsive to diet or exercise, especially in women, and can be the source of embarrassment to many patients.
 An armlift, also called a brachioplasty, is a cosmetic procedure designed to remove the excess fat and skin that occur in the upper arm.
-Dr. Gill performs arm lift surgery in Naples to give you back a more youthful and toned appearance to your arms.
+Dr. Ross performs arm lift surgery in Naples to give you back a more youthful and toned appearance to your arms.

 Is Arm Lift Surgery Right for Me?

 An Arm Lift proves to be a good option for patients who are bothered by sagging skin of the upper arms.
 By removing excess skin and fat from this area, the arms are restored to a more youthful appearance.
 In patients with excessive fat in addition to skin laxity, arm lift surgery can be combined with liposuction in a single or staged approach depending on the severity of the problem.
-Although arm lift surgery requires a scar, Dr. Gills advanced surgical training and suturing techniques can minimize the scar, placing it in a position that is well hidden when the arms are at your sides.
+Although arm lift surgery requires a scar, Dr. Ross’s advanced surgical training and suturing techniques can minimize the scar, placing it in a position that is well hidden when the arms are at your sides.

-Arm Lift Surgery with Dr. Gill
+Arm Lift Surgery with Dr. Ross

 Arm lift surgery is usually performed as an outpatient procedure under IV sedation or general anesthesia.
-In most cases, Your Arm lift surgery begins with one incision that extends from the armpit to elbow along the inside of the arm.
-Dr. Gill removes the desired amount of skin and fat by carefully elevating it from the arm’s underlying muscles.
+In most cases, Your arm lift surgery begins with one incision that extends from the armpit to elbow along the inside of the arm.
+Dr. Ross removes the desired amount of skin and fat by carefully elevating it from the arm’s underlying muscles.
 The extent of your incisions will depend on the amount of skin laxity present.
 In patients with minimal laxity, incisions may be confined to the underarm area.
 Those who have excessive skin laxity, such as in massive weight loss, the incisions can be carried along the chest wall, improving both arm and chest contour.
 All incisions are carefully closed in order for the scars’ appearance to be minimized.
 Sterile dressings are applied, and compression garments are placed over your arms.
 This supports them as you heal, and aids in decreasing bruising and swelling.

 Although Brachioplasty scars tend to be long, extending from the elbow to the underarm on your inner arm, many patients still feel that their arms look and feel better, and do not mind the scar, since it grants them shapelier arms.